cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 `Facilities` objects are any kind of devices which dissipate heat and should be accounted in the energy demand calculation of a zone.
-Each `UsageZone` or `BuildingUnit` object can have one or more Facilities objects.
+Each `UsageZone` or `BuildingUnit` object can have one or more `Facilities` objects.

-There are three types of facilities (domestic hot water: DHWFacilities, ElectricalAppliances and LightingFacilities).
-Each of them is characterised by a heat production ratio (heatDissipation) and a period of use (operationSchedule), as well as some specific attributes depending on the facility type.
+There are three types of facilities (domestic hot water: `DHWFacilities`, `ElectricalAppliances` and `LightingFacilities`).
+Each of them is characterised by a heat production ratio (`heatDissipation`) and a period of use (`operationSchedule`), as well as some specific attributes depending on the facility type.

 In the following, two XML examples are presented: